Installation on Amazon Web Services via EKS

 Requirements

-- CAST Imaging Docker images downloaded and available in the registry - these are available as listed in the table below
+- Access to Docker Hub registry - CAST Imaging Docker images are available as listed in the table below

 - A valid CAST Imaging License